SageHourihan/RubberDucky/README.md

-# RubberDucky
-RubberDucky is a responsive front-end framework.
-Using Simplegrid for the layout, RubberDucky aims to be a simple minimalist framework that is built using Sass.
-It includes styles for buttons, tables, and form elements.
-Navbars and footers can be made easily with the use of the grid and styles can easily be added to other elements that aren't included like ul, li, sections, etc.
+#RubberDucky
+RubberDucky is a responsive mobile first CSS framework that utilizes the 12 column grid.
+Based off of [simplegrid](https://simplegrid.io), RubberDucky's grid is easy to learn and offers simple, flat, minimalist styles to components.
+Unlike other frameworks, RubberDucky only has a few class that you need to learn to get your website up and running, making it a great framework for beginners or lightweight projects.
+***
+###Documentation
+Follow the link to read the [documentation](https://github.com/samiho97/RubberDucky).